Challenges we aim to address

 The certification and ratings landscape can seem confusing and seafood business and governments need help understanding the value of these tools and how they complement each other.
 Fisheries and aquaculture producers - particularly in the developing world - need more support to move along the path toward environmental sustainability and social responsibility.
 And the sustainable seafood movement as a whole needs a shared understanding of the global seafood landscape - its status and trends, what's working and what's not, and where the gaps are - in order to accelerate our collective impact.

-The purpose of the Seafood Certification & Ratings Collaboration is to:
+The purposes of the Seafood Certification & Ratings Collaboration are to:

 - Fisheries and aquaculture move along a clear and measurable path delivering continuous improvement toward environmental sustainability and social responsibility.